HPFT Site Guidelines

 - Bestiality - Bestiality is not permitted on the archive under any circumstances.

-- Consent Issues and Sexual Assault - We separate consent issues (i.e., dubious consent/dubcon, sexual assault, and noninvasive unwanted contact like kissing) into two different tiers: mild/moderate and severe.
+- Consent Issues and Sexual Assault - We separate consent issues (i.e., dubious consent/dubcon, sexual assault, sexual harassment, and noninvasive unwanted contact like kissing) into two different tiers: mild/moderate and severe.

-The 'Mild/Moderate' advisory can appear in T-rated and M-rated stories and includes the following forms of contact when significant and explicit pressure/threats are not involved: 1) nonconsensual kissing, 2) non-detailed reference to sexual assault that occurred when the victim was 16 or older, 3) brief nonconsensual sexual contact not involving nudity, penetration, or genitalia, and 4) reference, depiction, or detailed description of sexual contact where consent is dubious but not explicitly withheld.
+The 'Mild/Moderate' advisory can appear in T-rated and M-rated stories and includes the following forms of contact when significant and explicit pressure/threats are not involved: 1) nonconsensual kissing, 2) non-detailed reference to sexual assault or sexual harassment that occurred when the victim was 16 or older, 3) brief nonconsensual sexual contact or sexual harassment not involving nudity, penetration, or genitalia, and 4) reference, depiction, or detailed description of sexual contact where consent is dubious but not explicitly withheld.

 - Derogatory Language and Hate Speech - All slurs must be accompanied with either a a 'Hate Speech' advisory (which can only be used in M-rated stories and is reserved for the most egregious and socially unacceptable uses of slurs) and a 'Derogatory Language' advisory (which can be used in T-rated and M-rated stories and should be used for all other uses of slurs).
 Please review chapter 2 of our [Language (Profanity/Slurs Tutorial] for further details.